otto-de/api-guidelines/content/guidelines/040_Events-MVP/040_Kafka/010_Topics/010_must-follow-kafka-topic-name-convention.md

 Kafka topic names must adhere to this naming convention to conclude about the content of a topic by its name.

-A topic name has multiple segments separated by a ".".
-Each segment must be written in kebab-case.
+A topic name is made of segments, each separated by a dot ".".
+Each segment must be written in kebab-case, and only contain lower case English letters, numbers, and the dash character "-".

 ### Domain events

-Topics containing **all** domain events from an event-source must be named:
+Topics containing **all** domain events from an event-source must follow the naming scheme:

 ```text
 de.otto.events.{context}.{event-source-type}